kelbon/AnyAny/README.md

 T* any_cast(Any*) noexcept;
 /* also version for const T* */
 ```
-Returns `nullptr` not T contained in Any
+Returns `nullptr` if Any is empty or dynamic type in Any is not T

 ```C++
 template<typename T, any_x Any>
 std::decay_t<T> any_cast(Any&&); // thrown aa::bad_any_cast if T is not contained in any

 /* also versions for & && const & etc versions of Any */
 ```